vindarel/cl-str/README.md

     (split "," ",a,b,,c,") ;; => ("" "a" "b" "" "c" "")

+#### split-omit-nulls  (in v0.6)

+Because it is a common pattern and it can be clearer than an option coming after many parenthesis.

 ### To and from files (experimental in v0.4)

 #### from-file `(filename)`